How to Live Below Your Means and Still Enjoy Your Money

 You can increase your income by working towards a raise and asking for it, working overtime or finding a side hustle.

 With the internet, it has never been easier to make extra cash in your spare time.
-There are several side hustles which can significantly boost your income and are not hard to start.
+There are several side hustles that can significantly boost your income and are not hard to start.
 These include:

 - Driving for ride-hailing services